-1. The Contractor shall promptly replace any lamp which fails either during installation or within the 30 calendar day test period.
+1. Promptly replace any lamp which fails either during installation or within the 30 calendar day test period.

 3.2 TRAFFIC SIGNAL CABLE

 The number of conductors and size of all traffic signal cable shall be as specified on the plans.
 All wire shall be plainly marked on the outside of the sheath with the manufacturer's name and identification of the type of the cable.
 All wiring shall be copper.
 Aluminum wire will not be accepted.